vkhatri/chef-aerospike-cluster/README.md

 ## Supported Aerospike Version

-This cookbook was tested for Aerospike v3.8.2.3.
-But default is 3.6.3
+This cookbook was tested for Aerospike version 3.6.3+

+If you find a version missing, please submit a PR or open an issue.

 ## TODO